The making of a Swiss footwear multinational

 Picking up the pace

-Multinational footwear companies have sometimes faced reputation problems, something which On hopes to avoid.
+Multinational footwear companies have faced reputation problems, something which On hopes to avoid.
 In the 1990s, child labour and exploitative work conditions in footwear factories brought the issues of cheap outsourcing to Asia and contract manufacturing into the spotlight.

 Nike, in particular, suffered a blow to its image that led to a major overhaulexternal link of the way the company monitors factory working conditions.
 In the aftermath, it and other big players in the athletic shoe market have been increasing transparency and working with a smaller setexternal link of suppliers.